 Students must take the CST in Visual Arts.
 The CST consists of multiple-choice questions and a writing component.
 This exam tests your knowledge of visual arts and processes, principles and elements of art and design, visual arts and culture, and aesthetic and interdisciplinary connections.

-The LAST test should be taken NO LATER than three semesters before graduation.
+The Liberal Arts and Sciences Test (LAST) test should be taken NO LATER than three semesters before graduation.
 This allows time to re-take the test in case of a failing score (below 80%).
 Once a passing score is achieved, that score will count, no matter how early in your program it is taken.
 You can wait until early in the final year before graduation to take the other exams unless you feel that you will have problems.

 200 Willoughby Avenue